lunarc3/BallisticCalc/README.md

 In parameter edit menu, you should use **fn+.** to input demical **.**

-Arror keys always used as arror keys to avoid logic confusion.
+Arrow keys always used as arrow keys to avoid logic confusion.